nickwu241/list-of-projects/README.md

 ### 2016
 **[Internet Connected Baby Monitor]** - An IoT baby monitor powered by Raspberry Pi and Arduino.
-TAGS: Python, C, HTML, CSS, Javascript, Node.js, Weave, Raspberry Pi, Arduin
+TAGS: Python, C, HTML, CSS, Javascript, Node.js, Weave, Raspberry Pi, Arduino

 **Arduino-Based Autonomous Robot** - An autonomous robot that explores the world, follow black lines with the option of being controled by a mobile device.
 TAGS: Android/Java, C, Arduino